 Don't get me wrong.
 I fundamentally disagree with what she's done and the perspective she's offered - but I'm able to do so respectfully, and so are you.

 In case you'd missed it, Kalel is a YouTube superstar and long time animal advocate who recently released a highly controversial video in which she confessed to eating dairy multiple times a year.

 Opinions on her confession have been mixed.
 Mine follows.

 One of the main topics brought to the table when Kalel admitted to eating dairy despite identifying as a vegan was the idea of perfectionism within the vegan movement.

 Kalel argued that those who label themselves as vegans are expected to be 'perfect' and that said expectations are impossible to meet.

-On some level, I agree with this - because I don’t believe a perfect vegan exists.
+On some level, I agree with this and think it needed to be said - because I don't believe a perfect vegan exists.

 To demonstrate this, I'll draw from a few personal examples.

 Firstly, I watch people in my personal life be 'imperfect' vegans all the time.